KintoXYZ/kinto-core/README.md

 - Yarn or NPM

 ## Install dependencies
-- Run `yarn install` to install all forge dependencies
+- Run `yarn install` to install all dependencies
-  - Alternative, you can run `forge install` and then `cd lib/token-bridge-contracts && yarn`
 - Copy `.env.sample` to `.env` and fill the values.
 After you deploy the proxy make sure to fill its address as well.

 ### Enable CREATE2 in a custom chain (only needed in a custom chain)